Jbleezy/BO1-Reimagined/README.md

 * Removed name above head
 * Now dies if trapped in a zone due to the excavator being active
 * Fixed a bug where the Cosmonaut would get stuck in place if spawned in while a player was on the jump pads
-* Fixed a bug where the Cosmonaut would be attracted towards a Gersch Device and move faster than intended after the Pack-a-Punch gates had been hacked
+* Fixed a bug where the Cosmonaut would be attracted towards a Gersh Device and move faster than intended after the Pack-a-Punch gates had been hacked

 ## Maps
 * Easter egg songs can now be reactivated once the song is over